 {% endarchiveList %}

-In this code,forloop.Counter % 2 == 1It will judge if the current loop count is an odd number.
-If it is an odd number (remainder is 1), it will addodd-rowclass; if it is an even number (remainder is 0), it will addeven-rowclass.
+In this code block,forloop.Counter % 2 == 1Will judge whether the current loop count is odd.
+If it is odd (remainder is 1), then addodd-rowclass; if it is even (remainder is 0), then addeven-rowClass.

-2. Build flexible grid layouts (multi-column display)
+2. Build a flexible grid layout (multi-column display)

-Assume we want to display 3 items per row, we can do this:
+Assuming we want to display 3 items per row, we can do this:

 <div class="grid-container">